turbopope/js-island-finder/readme.md

 ]}
 ```

-Additional keys may be given and will be ignored.
-The script counts the number of occurrences of each tags and prints the result as a JSON object to STDOUT in the form
+and prints the result as a JSON object to STDOUT in the form

 ```JSON
 {"tag_a": 5, "tag_b": 4, "tag_c": 2}
 ```

-Tags with only one occurrence are omitted.
-Tags are converted to lowercase.
-Tags will be printed in descending order, but purely numeric tags are prepended in random order (and I don't know why).
+Keywords with only one occurrence are omitted.
+Keywords are converted to lowercase.
+Keywords will be printed in descending order, but purely numeric tags are prepended in random order (and I don't know why).

+You should go through the process of creating your own up to date keyword statistics, but if you are just trying this out you can use those already included in the [out/](out/) directory.

 One way to generate the input list of keywords is to replicate the [npm registry](https://skimdb.npmjs.com/registry) to a local [CouchDB](https://couchdb.apache.org/) instance and then use a design document/view with the following code to generate the list: